 Major Projects and Tasks (Activities)

+We at the Buan-Gun Office try to carry out activities under the slogan of Locals of Buan, People Filled with Energy, Let’s March Forward Worldwide!
+We strive to provide local administration ready to serve locals, trusted by locals, and participated in by locals.
+We try to carry out activities designed to invigorate the local economy, enhance local households’ income, attract visitors, provide school education full of hope, and welfare that can make all people happy.
 Under the stewardship of the current [the seventh mayor elected by popular vote] Gun Head Gwon Ik-hyeon, we at the Buan-Gun Office focus our activities on the following: work-oriented organization, upright administrative service, formation of towns leading others in future energy, preparations made to make the 2023 World Scout Jamboree a success, towns where people engage each other, people-centered clean environment, a rural area where everyone loves to live, formation of world-class resort town, etc. We provide ordinary administrative services and handle locals’ petitions as do all other gun offices do.
-They include budget compilation/execution, matters related to people’s welfare, environment, hygiene, agriculture, fishery, forestry, industrial economy, promotion of culture/tourism, safety from disasters, civil defense, preservation of historic/cultural heritage objects, local development, transportation, matters concerning the enactment of the relevant rules based on municipal ordinances, etc.
+They include budget compilation/execution, matters related to people’s welfare, environment, hygiene, agriculture, fishery, forestry, industrial economy, promotion of culture/tourism, safety from disasters, civil defense, preservation of historic/cultural heritage objects, local development, transportation, matters concerning the enactment of the relevant rules based on municipal ordinances, etc. We engage in the work designed to make the 25th World Scout Jamboree in Saemangeum a success, keeping in mind that it is the largest international event for youths where 50,000-plus youths and their leaders gather together to engage in cultural exchanges and build friendship beyond difference in races, religions, ideologies, and culture.
+After the launch of the autonomous local government system, we also strive to provide administrative services for the people, inviting locals to take part in the administration services, in addition to making effort in areas like culture/tourism, preservation of environment, and promotion of welfare for the people.

 Current Status

+1. As of 2020, the Buan-Gun Office is composed of the following: Gun Head, Vice Head, two bureaus (Administration/Welfare Bureau and Industrial Construction Bureau), three officers (in charge of planning/audit, autonomous administration, and future strategies), 13 divisions [i.e., Saemangeum Jamboree Division, Culture/Tourism Division, Education/Youths Division, Social Welfare Division, Finance Division, Civil Petitions Division, Agricultural Policy Division, Livestock Distribution Division, Marine Fishery Division, Environment Division, Urban Park Division, Construction/Transportation Division, and Safety Division], two directly affiliated institutions [i.e., Public Health Office and Agricultural Technology and Extension Center], two project offices [i.e. Water/Wastewater Office and Cultural/Sports Facility Office], and Council Secretariat.
+The number of those engaging in administrative services comes to 1,090 in all (749 public officials, 284 engaging in technical service, and 57 security guards.
+As of the end of 2020, the number of local population comes to 52,140 [25,914 men and 26,226 women] in 27,819 households.
+The number of those aged 65 or more comes to 17,371 [7,118 men and 10,253 women], which accounts for 33.4% of the entire population, i.e., a super-aged society.
+The land size of Buan-gun comes to 493.35 ㎢.
+Buan-gun is composed of one eup and twelve myeon.
+Geographically, Buan-gun is located on the Byeonsan Peninsula in the southwest of Jeollabuk-do, bordered by Jeongeup-si to the east, Gimje-si across the estuary of Dongjingang River to the north, Gochang-gun across Gomsoman Bay to the south, and West Sea to the west.
+Wido-myeon composed of islands Wido, Sikdo, Jeonggeumdo, Georyundo, Sangwangdeungdo, Hawangdeungdo, etc. on the West Sea is part of Buan-gun.
 The five-story (with B1 and B2) Buan-Gun Office building is located at 91 Dangsan-ro, Buan-eup, Buan-gun, Jeollabuk-do.
 Basements include a parking lot and the disaster prevention center.
 The first floor houses the Civil Petitions Division, NH Nonghyup Bank, lounge for women, lactation room, document storage room, and night-duty room.
 The second floor includes Finance Division, auditorium, and cafeteria.
 The following are located on the third floor: Gun Head’s Office, Vice Gun Head’s Office, offices for the officers in charge of planning/audit, autonomous administration, and future strategies, Culture/Tourism Division, Saemangeum Jamboree Division, mid/small-sized conference rooms, and videoconference room.
 The fourth floor houses the offices for bureau chief, Social Welfare Division, Agricultural Policy Division, Urban Park Division, Livestock Distribution Division, room for public hearing/auditing, Information/Communications Room, and Seminar Room.
 The fifth floor includes the Education/Youth Division, Marine Fishery Division, Construction/Transportation Division, Environment Division, Safety Division, Disaster Situation Room, large-sized conference room, room for tax-related petitions, and Office of the National Unification Advisory Council (NUAC) Buan-Gun Branch.

 Historical Significance